 Israel has completed its withdrawal from Southern Lebanon, three months after mounting an invasion to smash Palestinian guerrilla bases in the area.

-Israel has completed its withdrawal from Southern Lebanon, three months after mounting an invasion to smash Palestinian guerrilla bases in the area.
+Background: Israel has completed its withdrawal from Southern Lebanon, three months after mounting an invasion to smash Palestinian guerrilla bases in the area.
 The withdrawal followed an official handing over ceremony in the Moslem border village of Miss El Jabal, on Tuesday (13 June).

 SYNOPSIS: Unlike earlier phased withdrawal, this one did not involve The United Nations Interim Force in South Lebanon.
 On the receiving end were South Lebanese Christian Militia Units.
 In fact the only UN troops-some Irish soldiers - appeared briefly, apparently on an informal visit to the village.
 The Head of the Lebanese Units, Major Saad Haddad, said the United Nations Command had agreed to let his forces take control of the area, a border strip running from the Mediterranean to the slopes of Mount Hermon.
 However, this carried a condition that the UN forces would be allowed to patrol the Christian strongholds.
 Major Haddad told the gathering of troops and villagers that he hoped the UN force would keep southern Lebanon free of Palestinian guerrillas.
 Otherwise, he said, he would hope and expect the Israelis to interfere again.